-MeshThe TUI documentation of SMESH module is available in SALOME via the menu Help -> Module help -> Mesh Help.
+MeshThe TUI documentation of SMESH module is available in SALOME via the menu Help -> Mesh module -> User's guide.

 Start with the parameterization of the mesh with a 1D hypothesis Wire Discretisation.The standard script procedure of meshing is as follows: